Create a SQLite Database While Building a Docker Image

 sqlite3 -batch “$PWD/data/database.sqlite” <"$PWD/docker/php/scripts/initdb.sql"

-Then, I added the following RUN instruction to the Dockerfile that created the relevant Docker image
+Then, I added the following https://docs.docker.com/engine/reference/builder/#run[RUN instruction] to the https://docs.docker.com/engine/reference/builder/[Dockerfile] that created the relevant Docker image

 && chmod a+rw ./data/database.sqlite

-If you’re not familiar with Docker, Alpine Linux (which the Docker image is based on) or with the Linux command-line, here’s what the instruction does:
+If you’re not familiar with Docker, https://www.alpinelinux.org/[Alpine Linux] (which the Docker image is based on) or with the Linux command-line, here’s what the instruction does:

-4. Sets the database files as being read/write.
-The read/write permissions on the directory containing the database, required when working with PDO’s SQLite driver, were set in an earlier step in the Dockerfile.
+.
+Installs https://www.sqlite.org/cli.html[the SQLite CLI] to be used to create the database .
+Removes the APK cache after installing sqlite3 so that the image is kept as small as possible .
+Runs the database creation script to create the database .
+Sets the database files as being read/write.
+The read/write permissions on the directory containing the database, link:/sqlite-attempt-to-write-to-readonly-database/[required when working with PDO’s SQLite driver], were set in an earlier step in the Dockerfile.

 After the changes were made and tested, they were committed to Docker.
 Now, I have a nice and uncomplicated solution for ensuring that the SQLite database is available, without (directly) tracking the database under version control.